Leaked Nokia 9 PureView Teaser Seemingly Confirms Penta-Lens Camera Setup

-HMD Global CEO Juho Sarvikas has already revealed that the company will host an event on February 24 at the Mobile World Congress (MWC), and now purported new teasers of the event have surfaced online, almost confirming that the Nokia 9 PureView is finally going to be revealed.
-The leaked teaser also seemingly corroborates the penta-lens camera setup expected on the Nokia 9, as per tidal wave of leaks, and the flagship device may be made official at the MWC event in Barcelona.
-Furthermore, the second teaser also hints at another smartphone set for launch, and it is seen sporting a punch-hole for selfie camera design, similar to the recently launched Samsung Galaxy A8s and Honor View 20.
-To recall, the unannounced Nokia 8.1 Plus smartphone was tipped to sport a punch-hole selfie camera.
+HMD Global's Juho Sarvikas has already revealed that the company will host an event on February 24 at the Mobile World Congress (MWC), and now the purported teasers of the event have surfaced online, almost confirming that the Nokia 9 PureView is finally going to be revealed.
+The leaked teaser also seemingly corroborates the penta-lens camera setup expected to be present the Nokia 9, as per tidal wave of leaks.
+Furthermore, the second teaser hints at another smartphone set for launch, and it is seen sporting a punch-hole for selfie camera design, similar to the recently launched Samsung Galaxy A8s and Honor View 20.
+To recall, the unannounced Nokia 8.1 Plus smartphone was tipped to sport a punch-hole selfie camera, making it possible that we will see the announcement of Nokia 8.1 Plus at HMD's MWC event.

 The purported new teasers for the HMD Global's MWC event have surfaced online, and one of them shows a portion of the penta-lens setup rumoured on the Nokia 9 PureView.
 The teaser shows about four camera lenses and a flash in the photo, but we expect the device to sport a total of five camera lenses, one flash, and another optical sensor whose purpose is still uncertain.
 The teaser also suggests that the setup at the back is going to be powered by Zeiss, as has been rumoured earlier.
 The leaked teaser was spotted on AndroidPure.